PhilLAL/waltz-docs/docs/user_guide.md

 #### Context menu

-Right click on the device and you open a __context menu__:
+Right click on the device to open a __context menu__:

- * Configure - opens a new tab with device configuration.
+ - Configure - opens a new tab with device configuration.
- * Monitor – opens a new tab with all the device's attributes.
+ - Monitor – opens a new tab with all the device's attributes.
- * Delete – obviously, delete the device.
+ - Delete – obviously, deletes the device.

 ![1_main_page_device_menu](images/1_main_page_device_menu.png)